saiparameshwarrao/Meal_Mate/README.md

-# 🍽️ MealMate - Food Subscription Platform
+# 🍽️ MealMate - Meal Subscription Platform

-MealMate is an innovative meal subscription application designed to simplify how individuals and families access healthy, delicious meals.
+MealMate is an innovative meal subscription platform designed to simplify how individuals and families access healthy, delicious meals.

 ### ⭐ Features